 Recycled materials make up just 12 per cent of products manufactured by the EU’s industrial sector.
 The Green New Deal contains strategies for a circular economy and climate-neutral products.
 Companies are required to manufacture long-lasting, reusable and repairable products.
 This should enable consumers to consciously choose more sustainable products.
 Furthermore, a right to repair should be introduced.
 According to this, the refurbishment of equipment – especially electronic devices – will be an important component of the strategy.

 An environment free from hazardous substances

 The Green New Deal contains measures to counteract environmental pollution and to protect plants, humans and animals.
 For example, a zero-pollutant action plan is planned for 2021 – for the ground, air and water – to re-establish the natural functions of surface and groundwater.
 Essentially, this will deal with the causes of pollution.
 So, for example, the chemicals strategy aims to regulate chemicals and nano-particles more strictly.
-A strategy for avoiding primary microplastics, e.g. the release of plastics due to tyre wear, is also being considered.
+A stricter strategy for avoiding primary microplastics, e.g. plastic particles in cosmetic products, is also being considered.

 “From the farm to the table”

 The new agricultural strategy is striving towards a greener and healthier system of agriculture.
 The use of chemical pesticides, antibiotics and fertilisers should all be significantly reduced.
 In this way, the EU hopes to ensure consumers have sustainable and affordable food.

 The Green New Deal is planning a reduction of CO2 emissions to 95 g per kilometre by 2021.
 The development of the electric car plays an important role here.
 By 2025 there should be one million public charging stations available across Europe.
 In areas where electrification is hardly practical, the emphasis is on promoting sustainable fuels such as hydrogen or biofuels.